Justice and Jobs

 Nearly every time we talk sugar reform, two points land with the greatest force.

+The first point has to do with the unjust and hypocritical approach to sugarcane burning in south Florida.
 According to state policy, when the wind blows toward the largely Black communities of the Glades, the industry can burn.
 But when the wind blows toward Wellington and Palm Beach — which happen to count among the most expensive zip codes in America — the state prevents the industry from burning.

 Investigative journalist Sandy Tolan puts his finger on this injustice in new reporting for the Public Radio Exchange.
 The story's most powerful moment comes when Sandy talks to State Representative Rick Roth, a sugarcane grower.
 When asked why the industry is allowed to burn when the wind blows in one direction but not the other, Roth attempts several non-answers before admitting that indeed, he has no answer — and then changing the subject.